 Available Offerings through OhioMeansJobs Coshocton County:

-One-Stop Service - Coshocton County Department of Job and Family Services is your link to community-based services.
-Representatives of the Ohio Bureau of Vocational Rehabilitation, Veterans Employment Services, Experience Works, the Ohio Department of Job and Family Services Employment Services, and the Bureau of the Services for the Visually Impaired provide services on-site.
+Coshocton County Department of Job and Family Services is your link to community-based services.
+Representatives of the Opportunities for Ohioans with Disabilities, Veterans Employment Services, the Ohio Department of Job and Family Services Employment Services, and the Bureau of the Services for the Visually Impaired provide services on-site.

-Employment Workshops – A variety of workshops are offered throughout the month at no cost to help those attending improve their knowledge and practical application in areas such as computer basics, job interviewing skills, and resume writing.
-A calendar can be picked up in the Workforce Unit lobby, or contact Robin Sharier at (740) 295-7497 for more information.
+A variety of workshops are offered throughout the month at no cost to help those attending improve their knowledge and practical application in areas such as computer basics, job interviewing skills, and resume writing.
+A calendar can be picked up in the Workforce Unit lobby, or contact Lisa Scott at (740) 295-7506 for more information.

-Resource Center - The OhioMeansJobs Coshocton County Resource Center is full of technology and various on-site resources to help in the employment process.
-In addition to being used for ABLE/GED classes, the room is also available for job search, completing online applications, resume writing and contacting job leads through e-mail.
+The OhioMeansJobs Coshocton County Resource Center is full of technology and various on-site resources to help in the employment process.
+The room is also available for job search, completing online applications, resume writing and contacting job leads through e-mail.
 We have 12 computers with high-speed internet, plus a special-needs system for clients with limited vision and/or hearing.
 The Resource Center is located in the basement of the JFS building and is open from 8-4, Monday-Friday.
 The Resource Center can be reached at (740) 295-7411.